 Media Contact: Aileen McQuillen

 Facing History and Ourselves was founded in 1976 by educators who believed that instilling intellectual vigor and curiosity goes hand-in-hand with teaching facts and figures.
 From the disturbing lessons of the Holocaust and other genocides to struggles for civil rights from Birmingham to South Africa, we trust students to wrestle with complex moments in human history, and work to help them understand the range of human behavior.
 These students learn to connect the dots between the ethical choices they’ll face in life and the positive outcomes they can create in their community and the world.
-Visit facinghistory.org for more information.
+For more information, visit facinghistory.org.